fprime-community/fprime-system-reference/docs/integration/xbee-radio-integration.md

 ## 4. Rerun build

-After making these changes, you must rebuild system-reference
+After making these changes, you must rebuild the system reference

 ```bash
 #In: SystemReference